Deflation is the decrease in the price level for goods and services and an increase in the value of money.

 Deflation must not be confused with disinflation.
 Disinflation may be the desired result of monetary policy when a central bank wants to reduce the inflation rate.
 Disinflation is a slowing of the rate of inflation.
 Unlike deflation, prices continue to rise during disinflation, but less than in the prior period.
 For example, if January’s inflation rate equaled one percent, and February’s inflation equals negative 0.25%, deflation occurred, but if the inflation rate fell to 0.25%, disinflation occurred.

-Deflation occurred during the Great Depression when prices dropped approximately 30 percent.
-It took a war and over a decade for the United States to emerge from the depression.
-More recently, Japan experienced an extended period of deflation and severe recession in the 1990s.
-Japan still has yet to return to the robust economy it had in the 1980s.
-However, in the US, disinflation was prevalent between 1990 and 2020, when inflation dipped to its lowest level in nearly half a century.
+Deflation occurred during the Great Depression, with prices dropping by approximately 30%.
+It took more than a decade and the mobilization for World War II for the United States to fully recover from the economic downturn.
+More recently, Japan experienced a prolonged period of deflation and severe recession during the 1990s, often referred to as the “Lost Decade.”
+Japan has yet to regain the robust economic growth it enjoyed in the 1980s.

 Source: Bureau of Labor Statistics